What is ME / CFS?

 Sadly the ME/CFS forums are full of incredible, talented, intelligent and previously healthy people who took the damaging advice to ‘exercise’ and ‘push through’ and ended up paralysed, even needing to be tube fed as a result.
 Because of lack of medical research, funding and education in this area, people with ME/CFS are pretty much just left to get on with it, stuck in bed missing out on their life.

-I was diagnosed in September 2017 and have just received my first appointment letter for a CFS clinic in July 2018 – 10 months later!
+I was officially diagnosed by a neurologist in September 2017 and have just received my first appointment letter for a CFS clinic in July 2018 – 10 months later!
 A Doctor once told me that ‘of the people that fully recover, 85% do so in the first two years’, so time is important.
-I am lucky to be able to investigate potential solutions, becoming my own Doctor and Scientist.
+I am lucky to be able to investigate potential solutions myself, becoming my own Doctor and Scientist.
 I have dedicated all available time, limited energy and resources to discovering everything I can from various approaches, working with private specialists and experts, reading scientific papers, books and on-line learning.
 I try to be grateful for the opportunity and hope that one day, when I’m in the best health of my life, I’ll be able to share solutions to help others.

 What is ME / CFS?